 We invite you to join our fight in the belief that decent housing that does not drain our income enables us to better do our jobs, raise our families, enjoy our friends and contribute to society.

-Since it organized during the fight to save East Housing in 1999 Renewed Hope has worked on:
+Since it organized during the fight to save East Housing from demolition in 1999, Renewed Hope has worked on:

-Harbor Island Evictions – Fought evictions of 300 Harbor Island families - lobbied city heavily and served on a committee to prevent further abuses.
+- Harbor Island Evictions: Fought evictions of 300 mostly low-income and minority families in one the city’s largest apartment complexes – lobbied city heavily and served on a committee to prevent further abuses.

-Measure B – We were the first group to analyze and draw attention to the pitfalls of Measure B in 2010.
-Our report “Doubtful Promises” sounded the alarm on the detrimental development agreement the city would be forced to accept with the developer Sun-Cal if the measure had passed.
+- Measure B: Despite its desire to see development move ahead quickly at Alameda Point, Renewed Hope analyzed and drew serious attention to the pitfalls of the developer-sponsored Measure B in 2010 that would have lifted Measure A on Alameda Point.
+Its report “Doubtful Promises” sounded the alarm on the detrimental agreement the city would be forced to accept with the developer Sun-Cal if the measure had passed.